IBT-learning/full-stack-software-engineering-2024/2-javascript/js-assignment-2.md

 -   create a constant variable called `lyric` and assign it your favorite song lyric.
 -   create a constant variable called `includesLove` and assign it a JS expression determining whether your lyric includes the word "love"
 -   do the same thing with the words "heart", "life", "baby", and "yeah".
--   create and log a constant variable called `isTypical` and assign it a boolean expression determining whether ANY of the coniditions are true
+-   create and log a constant variable called `isTypical` and assign it a boolean expression determining whether ANY of the conditions are true
--   create and log a constant variable called `isVeryTypical` and assign it a boolean expression determining whether ALL of the coniditions are true
+-   create and log a constant variable called `isVeryTypical` and assign it a boolean expression determining whether ALL of the conditions are true

 #### Extra challenges